dolganin/dolganin/README.md

 ## 🚀 Skills
 - **Languages:** Python, C, Jupyter Notebook.
 - **Frameworks:** PyTorch, TensorFlow, ROS
-- **Tools:** [Development tools and technologies you are familiar with]

 ## 🌱 Currently Learning
-Continuously expanding my knowledge in [specific technology or domain you are currently learning].

 ## 🔗 Connect with Me
 - ["VK"](https://vk.com/bolg_4rin)